soobinrho/soobinrho/README.md

 #### Personal Dotfiles [[GitHub](https://github.com/soobinrho/dotfiles-personal)]

-Whenever I reset my computers - which by the way run KDE Fedora - I use this repository to remember what to re-install.
+Whenever I reset my computers, which are running on KDE Fedora, I use this repository to remember what to re-install.
-Installing these dotfiles will give you the same look as shown below, which consists of my chosen styles and settings for
+Installing these will give you the same look as shown below, which consists of my chosen styles and settings for
-Bash, Konsole, and Neovim.
+Bash, Konsole, Vim, and Neovim.

 <img src="https://user-images.githubusercontent.com/19341857/184075267-9818b003-480e-4ceb-a172-f7e6a1d686c7.gif">